Delightful Distributed Policy Gradient: Token Reversal with Distributed Friction

 \subsection{Combined Friction}

 In practice, all four frictions occur together, so the real question is whether DG's advantage composes.
 We combine them at the operating points from the individual experiments: delay $D{=}30$, bug probability $p_E{=}3{\times}10^{-3}$, reward noise $p_R{=}0.01$, oracle rate $p_C{=}10^{-3}$, and the hedonic trap $\kappa{=}{-}1$.
 The combination is tuned once at $H{=}5$ and then evaluated for generalization across sequence length.
-We define $H^*$ as the largest $H$ for which a method achieves at least one perfect reversal within $K$ episodes.
+We define $H^*$ as the largest sequence length solved by the evaluated policy after a given training budget of episodes.
+Evaluation uses fresh prompts with all training-time frictions disabled, including oracle injection.
+A length $H$ is counted as solved only if the policy achieves at least $95\%$ exact-match accuracy over 1{,}000 evaluation prompts under greedy decoding.

 Figure~\ref{fig:combo} is the main empirical result of the paper.
-At $H{=}5$, DG reaches near-zero error within $2000$ episodes while PMPO requires $5000$ and PPO plateaus above $10\%$.
-The scaling plot shows the deeper pattern: DG solves sequences of length $H^*{\approx}13$ at $K{=}10\text{k}$, compared to $H^*{\approx}8$ for PMPO, $H^*{\approx}5$ for PPO, and $H^*{\approx}3.5$ for PG.
-Its advantage compounds with sequence complexity, exactly as predicted by the self-reinforcing dynamic from Section~\ref{sec:bandit}.
+At $H{=}5$, DG reaches near-zero error within $2000$ episodes (20 gradient steps) while PMPO requires $5000$ and PPO plateaus above $10\%$.
+The scaling plot shows the deeper pattern: after $10\text{k}$ episodes ($100$ gradient steps), DG's evaluated policy solves sequences up to $H^*{\approx}13$, compared to $H^*{\approx}8$ for PMPO, $H^*{\approx}5$ for PPO, and $H^*{\approx}3.5$ for PG.
+Its advantage compounds with sequence complexity, consistent with the noise-suppression feedback from Section~\ref{sec:bandit}.

 \FloatBarrier